Halifax Explosion Memorial Bell Tower time capsule

 Other Halifax Explosion sources

-See the Municipal Archives Halifax Explosion source-page for other Memorial Bells Committee records and other Explosion-related material.
+See the Municipal Archives Halifax Explosion source guide for other Memorial Bells Committee records and Explosion-related material.